When Do the Whales Swim By? and other Frequently Asked Questions

 - San Juan Island and the town of Friday Harbor offer several options for transportation.
 You may choose to take a seasonal shuttle, moped, or scoot coupe (May through September) around the island, take a taxi, rent a car, or bicycle.
 All are within walking distance of the ferry terminal.

-- Orcas Island also offers a seasonal transit shuttle on Fridays, Saturdays and Sundays from May through mid-September.
-You can also rent a car, bicycle, (seasonal) moped, or scoot coupe from the ferry terminal at Orcas Village, or you can call a taxi from the pay phone located at the ferry terminal.
+- Orcas Island also offers a seasonal transit shuttle on Fridays, Saturdays, and Sundays from May through mid-September.
+You can also rent a car, bicycle, (seasonal) moped, or scoot coupe from the ferry terminal at Orcas Village, or you can call a taxi from the payphone located at the ferry terminal.

 - Lopez Island offers bicycle rentals which are located in Lopez Village, 4 miles from the ferry terminal.
 If you call ahead of time, they will have them waiting at the ferry terminal for you.

 - Some inns and B&Bs on all three islands will pick up guests at the ferry terminal, so ask your host if they offer this service.